What is a STUCO?

 House representative: each of the four Houses elects one representative

 The basic aim of OSIS in the High School is to give opportunities for students to develop their skills and talents to put together school wide activities using an entrepreneurial spirit and the IB Learner Profile.

 These activities are directed at increasing student participation in the school.
 Some activities are done over three months, some over six months and some go all year.
 Activities include lunchtime sports competitions, the Ciputra Cup, Indonesian language events (Bulan Bahasa), OSIS Leadership Camps and CSOL.
 Many of these are fundraising activities so that, among other things, OSIS can support a mobile community centre as an outreach to the less advantaged members of the local community.

 Fundraisers have included non-uniform days and book donation days.
 OSIS members also source sponsors and provide their own hard work to aid the causes they take on.
 The activities can be based within the school, at local schools or orphanages.

 How does OSIS run?

 At the start of each school year, students in OSIS go on an overnight camp to receive leadership training.
 The focus of the camp is to build teamwork and develop leadership skills.
 Some of the learning is done the hard way with failure often leading to better understanding of working together to achieve common goals.
 In situations like this, individuals sometimes reveal talents or display courage and determination that inspire others.

-Back at school, meetings are held every week to plan and implement the years plans.
-Students become very involved in the activities and the hard work done to bring their plans to fruition makes them responsible, independent and resilient young people who can organize and inspire others to achieve their goals.
+Back at school, meetings are held every week to plan and implement the years agenda.
+Students become very involved in the activities and the hard work done to bring their plans to fruition makes them responsible, independent and resilient young people who can organise and inspire others to achieve their goals.

 OSIS provides excellent opportunities for personal growth and development.